ADScanPro/bloodhound-cli/README.md

 # bloodhound-cli

-**bloodhound-cli** is a Python command-line tool designed to query and manage data from a **BloodHound** database running on **Neo4j**.
+**bloodhound-cli** is a Python command-line tool designed to query and manage data from a **BloodHound** legacy database running on **Neo4j**.
 It enables you to enumerate ACLs, computers, and users (including filtering by attributes like password not required or password never expires) in an Active Directory environment ingested by BloodHound.
+Note that this tool only work for legacy version of bloodhound and not for the Community Edition (CE).

 ## Key Features